-It is on the north bank of the Yarlung Tsangpo River of Zharang County, Samye Monastery is about 38 kilometers from Tsedang.
+Samye Monastery is the first true Buddhist monastery in Tibet, lies on the north bank of the Yarlung Tsangpo River of Zharang County, and about 38 kilometers from Tsedang.
 It's one of the main scenic spots of the state-level scenic area - the Yarlung River Scenic Area.

 Samye means 'unimaginable' in Tibetan.
 It was said that when Tritsong Detsen asked for suggestions about the construction of the monastery, Padmasambhava, exerting his magic power, showed the king an image of a monastery in his palm.
 That is the origin of the name.